 Our technical experts at Enhabit can provide MVHR design, supply, installation and commissioning for your project.
 We can manage all parts of the process to ensure your MVHR system is truly efficient, quiet and effective.

-Enhabit is a team of Passivhaus and low energy consultants, project managers and installers, based in central London.
-As necessary, we can also offer more general advice on building fabric efficiency, Passivhaus, low energy design refurbishment and heating/hot water mechanical services design.
+We are based in central London, offering installation across London and the South-East.
+Enhabit can also offer more general advice on building fabric efficiency, Passivhaus, low energy design refurbishment and heating/hot water mechanical services design.

 To realise the benefits of your MVHR system it is vital that knowledgeable technicians manage the process.